 Outgoing calls do not affect incoming calls as they are made on a different VOIP service at a low monthly inclusive price.

 This sort of PBX installation could be handled by a moderately Computer savvy person but you can also get it done by 3rd party and still maintain control of the Admin system and user management once it is operational.
 We do not provide this service at this time but we can strongly recommend this sort of PBX as a way to significantly improve your telephone communication to Clients.
-It has been a great addtion to our Telephone Communication with Clients, alongside SMS and our Clinic smartphone APP.
+It has been a great addtion to our Telephone Communication with Clients, alongside SMS.

 You can check the Pricing for Hosting here with a list of Australian 3CX providers.
 Alternatively you can get your own Virtual Private Server with our preferred supplier here and do it yourself.
 You can ask us what Spec you will need to run this reliably.
 Expect to spend <$60-70/month on the server.